TITANIUM339/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Simple Tic-Tac-Toe game.

-This is a simple command-line Tic-Tac-Toe game made in c.
+This is a simple command-line Tic-Tac-Toe game made in C.

 You can play against a second player or against the computer.